Shuttle and Registration

 The first meeting in the spring is just for the State Officers.

 The second one is held at the Rally and the

 The information on the

 and the Chapter

 Friday Afternoon Ladies Tea

-afternoon, we have the cake walk, which is a variation of musical chairs.
+afternoon, we had the cake walk, which is a variation of

 chapter donates a cake.